Wizards and Sorcerors

 How a Wizard Discovers Their Sanctum

-A Wizard's sanctum is sacred above all places on the Mortal Realm, save for only one other location known as the Path of Elohim which will be spoken of more in depth at a later time.
-For now, however, the Path of Elohim is a place that only the High Fey and Wild Fey, the progenitors of Wizard bloodlines, are given access to and have authority over.
-As it is a conduit that connects all of the Realms together as one, the Path of Elohim's connection to the Mortal Realm is protected by the High Fey.
-As the keepers of the Path of Elohim, the High Fey do not permit any but the most stalwart of mortals to gain access to that place where it touches on the Mortal Realm.
+A Wizard's sanctum is sacred above all places on the Mortal Realm, save for only one other location known as the Path of Brahman which will be spoken of more in depth at a later time.
+For now, however, the Path of Brahman is a place that only the High Fey and Wild Fey, the progenitors of Wizard bloodlines, are given access to and have authority over.
+As it is a conduit that connects all of the Realms together as one, the Path of Brahman's connection to the Mortal Realm is protected by the High Fey.
+As the keepers of the Path of Brahman, the High Fey do not permit any but the most stalwart of mortals to gain access to that place where it touches on the Mortal Realm.
 The stalwart mortal is a High Priest or Arch-Bishop, an immortal servant of the High Fey that is known as the Old One or Keeper of Fey's Door.

 After a Wizard comes of age upon the Mortal Realm, he or she is led to the ancient temple of the Old One or the Keeper of Fey's Door.
 Travelling with the young Wizard are other Wizards.
 These are Wizards of the same bloodline who have already obtained their sanctum and who are here to guide and celebrate their young family member.
 One among these more veteran Wizards is selected by the young Wizard as a Praesidium.
 This Praesidium guides him or her through the ritual necessary for receiving access their sanctum